Ocu-Carpine Side Effects

 For the Consumer

-Applies to pilocarpine ophthalmic: ophthalmic gel, ophthalmic solution
+Applies to pilocarpine ophthalmic: ophthalmic device, ophthalmic gel/jelly, ophthalmic solution, ophthalmic suspension

 For Healthcare Professionals